sumiya-kuroda/glm-hmm/README.md

 It is completely optional to fit the lapse model to the dataset.
 While not used for any initialization purposes, this allows model comparison with the global and individual GLM-HMMs.

 ### 3_make_figures
-Assuming that you have downloaded and preprocessed the datasets, and that you have fit all models on these datasets,  you can reproduce the figures of our paper corresponding to the IBL dataset by running the code contained in "3_make_figures".
-In order to produce Figures 5 and 7, replace the IBL URL in the preprocessing pipeline scripts, with the URLs for the [Odoemene et al. (2018)](https://doi.org/10.14224/1.38944) and [Urai et al. (2017)](https://doi.org/10.6084/m9.figshare.4300043) datasets, and rerun the GLM, lapse and GLM-HMM models on these datasets before running the provided figure plotting code.
+This creates `figures` folder.
+Assuming that you have downloaded and preprocessed the datasets, and that you have fit all models on these datasets,  you can start some exploratory analysis and reproduce some figures.

 ## Troubleshooting